Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: The L evy Area Correction for Variational Principles

 In finite dimensions, the L\'evy area correction may be defined in terms of the commutator of elements $\xi_i=\Xi^{ib}\hat{e}_b$ of a matrix Lie algebra $\mathfrak{g}$ with structure constants $c_{ab}^c$ given in terms of the basis $\hat{e}_a$ with $a=1,2,\dots,{\rm dim}(\mathfrak{g})$ by $[\hat{e}_a,\hat{e}_b]=c_{ab}^c\hat{e}_c$.
 The quantity $[\xi_i, \xi_j]=\Xi^{a}_i\Xi^{b}_jc_{ab}^c\hat{e}_c$ is always a left-invariant matrix Lie algebra element.
 Thus the L\'evy area correction can be identified as a Lie algebra element formed from the bracket in the matrix Lie algebra $\mathfrak{g}$.
 Hence, in this paper we will generally take the $\xi_i$ as fixed matrix Lie algebra elements.

-Noise where $\xi_i = \xi_i(\mu)$ can also be considered as a function on the dual of the Lie algebra with coordinate $\mu$.
-In the SALT approach the resulting RDE obtained from stationarity of the action integral in \eqref{varprinciple} will have a multiplicative noise due to the coadjoint representation and momentum map terms appearing in the resulting Euler-Poincar\'e equation.
+Noise where $\xi_i$ possess functional dependence on certain dynamical quantities such as $\mu$ is possible when formulated used Clebsch constraints \cite{Arnaudon2018}, but will not be considered in this paper.
+In the SALT approach the resulting rough differential equation (RDE) obtained from stationarity of the action integral in \eqref{varprinciple} will have a multiplicative noise due to the coadjoint representation and momentum map terms appearing in the resulting Euler-Poincar\'e equation.
 The fact that constraint \eqref{velocity} has additive noise in the case of the SALT approach can be useful for designing numerical methods for the Lie-Poisson equations, as discussed in \cite{Luesink2021}. \paragraph{Intepretation of the variational principle.} Constraints \eqref{velocity} and \eqref{othervelocity} imposed by the Lagrange multiplier $\mu$ in the variational principles \eqref{varprinciple} and \eqref{othervarprinciple}, respectively, define two representations of the same transport velocity.
 The next section will discuss these two representations of the transport velocity in detail.

 \paragraph{Links to Wong-Zakai anomalies and approximation of SDE.} From the rough paths perspective of \cite{Friz2009}, the additional drift term $\frac{1}{2}\mathsf{s}^{ij}[\xi_i, \xi_j]$ in \eqref{othervelocity} arises when non-canonical choices of iterated integrals are made for the driving noise.
 Representing a change of Galilean frame, this drift term is analogous to the quadratic covariation correction term that arises when converting between It\^o and Stratonovich interpretations of white noise \cite{Holm2020}.
 Correction terms of the type $\frac{1}{2}\mathsf{s}^{ij}[\xi_i, \xi_j]$ arise in both SDE analysis, see e.g., \cite{Sussmann1991,Ikeda1981,Gyongy2004}, as well as in rough paths theory \cite{Friz2009}.